saivk7/portfolio-website/README.md

 - [x] clear- to clear the contents displayed on terminal
 - [x] help - to display the list of commands available
 - [x] cd - to go back to home directory
+- [x] press 'tab' to autocomplete the file names

 - [ ] mkdir - to create a directory
 - [ ] touch - to create a new file